ME3-HECM/final-project-olivier/README.md

 - [x]  Interpret the card colour using a predefined code and perform the navigation instruction
 - [x]  When the final card is reached, navigate back to the starting position
-- [x]  Handle exceptions and return back to the starting position if final card cannot be found
+- [x]  Handle exceptions and return back to the starting position if final card cannot be found These tasks were successfully completed during the demo.
 ## "Mine" environment specification

 A "mine" is contstructed from black plywood walls 100mm high with some walls having coloured cards located on the sides of the maze to assist with navigation.
 The following colour code is to be used for navigation: